 Blunt trauma: Most patients with multiple trauma and distracting injuries and/or altered sensorium should have testing of the abdomen as should patients with findings on examination.
 Typically, clinicians use ultrasonography or CT, or sometimes both.

 Ultrasonography (sometimes termed focused assessment with sonography in trauma [FAST]) can be done during the initial assessment without moving the patient to the radiology suite.
+The FAST images the pericardium, right and left upper quadrants, and pelvis; its primary aim is to find abnormal pericardial fluid or intraperitoneal free fluid.
+An extended FAST (E-FAST) adds images of the chest aimed at detecting pneumothorax.
 Ultrasonography gives no radiation exposure and is sensitive for detecting larger amounts of abdominal fluid but does not identify specific solid organ injuries well, is poor at detecting viscus perforation, and is limited in obese patients and in patients with subcutaneous air (eg, due to pneumothorax).